mayank0405/mayank0405/README.md

 ### Hi there 👋
 # 💫 About Me:
 I am a B.Tech CSE graduate of 2022.
-I am transitioning into <br>data science field and am looking for opportunities in the <br>respective domain.
+I am transitioning into data science field and am looking for opportunities in the respective domain.
+I am skilled in Python, MySQL.
+I am cuurently learning about data vizualization tools and excel.

 ## 🌐 Socials: